Can You Tan At 6 PM? – Everything You Should Know

 Sunlight is more direct near the equator

 Your latitude also plays a big part in how potent the sun’s rays will be at certain times during the day.
 The sun’s rays are more direct closer to the equator.
-They will be hitting you straight on if you are at the equator, making them quite dangerous if you do not take any precautions.

 The sun’s rays are less direct the closer you get to the poles, making it more difficult to tan any time of day there.